 Battlefield 1 Apocalypse DLC Release Date

-So far we only have one Battlefield 1 DLC release date.
-They Shall Not Pass arrived March 14th for Premium Pass holders and it arrives on March 28th for everyone else.
+They Shall Not Pass arrived March 14th for Premium Pass holders and it arrived on March 28th for everyone else.
 The next three Battlefield 1 DLC expansions don’t have concrete release dates but we do have some clues.

-One thing we do know for sure is that when it arrives, Premium Pass holders will get it two weeks before everyone else.
+One thing we do know for sure is that when Apocalypse arrives, Premium Pass holders will get access to the content two weeks before everyone else.
 That’s one of the perks of the game’s season pass.

-DICE tends to keep its release dates close to its chest so we probably won’t have an official date until we get extremely close to launch.
+DICE tends to keep its release dates close to its chest so we probably won’t have an official date until we get much closer to launch.

 New Maps & Other Content